 As some of you already know, Drupal 7 central infrastructure is arriving to its end of life, and at CERN we are organizing phasing out this infratructure in favour of the new Drupal 8 infrastructure.
 The reasons behind this change are multiple, including move out from a Drupal version that will be soon deprecated and out of support, move CERN websites to the new look & feel design defined (new CERN Theme and components) and focus the infrastructure resources towards the current production technology (Drupal 8).

 What this means to you?

-Since all Drupal 7 web sites will soon transition to Drupal 8, this means that your Drupal 7 web sites will be phased out by the end of the current year 2019.
+Since all Drupal 7 web sites will soon transition to Drupal 8, this means that your Drupal 7 web sites will be phased out on summer 2020.
 By that time, we can't ensure your site will still be available online and will be probably removed from the central infrastructure.

 The first thing we would like to ask you, it is to give us feedback about your plans for your owned websites.
 Please, bear in mind that choosing between different options does not force you to follow them.
 We know that decisions can change in the following months, but you will contribute to give us an idea of what we have to plan to perform such migration as smooth as possible and cover also some corner cases that might appear.

 For that purpose and to facilitate things a bit, we've prepared an application for you where you can tell us about your plans concerning your Drupal 7 sites: